Bindlach: Infrastructure

 Bindlach is situated on the Bayreuth–Neuenmarkt-Wirsberg line and is served by local trains.
 The Autobahn A9 crosses through Bindlach at the western edge of the old part of the town, separating it from the newer parts built in the 1950s, 60s and 70s.
 Bundesstraße 2 runs through the old part of the town linking Bayreuth and Bad Berneck.
 Bayreuth Airport is on top of the hills on the eastern side of town; despite the name on Bindlach territory.

 Military

 Overlooking Bindlach from the east, a large American military base was maintained on top of the hills east of Bindlach (Bindlacher Berg).
-Its official name was Christensen Barracks but it was jocularly called The Rock by the soldiers stationed there.
+Its official name was Christensen Barracks but it was called The Rock by the soldiers stationed there.
 The main function of the base was securing the borders to the GDR and Czechoslovakia, both borders being only 70 km (43 mls) away.
 This was home to the 1st Squadron, 2nd ACR, (2nd Cavalry Regiment (United States)) from the late 1950s into the 1990s.
 The base closed down in the early 1990s after German reunification and the opening of the borders to the east.